achuza/resume/resume-josh.md

 **September 2023 - Present**

 - Spearheaded the deployment and management of Kubernetes clusters on edge devices for OT environments.
+- Optimized database deployments, container platforms, etc. that led to 11 additional vehicles manufactured per day resulting in $1M/day in additional revenue to Rivian.
 - Architected and implemented edge computing solutions for improved data processing and decision-making.
 - Optimized and integrated bare metal Kubernetes systems with high-performance storage solutions such as NVMe over Fabrics (NVMe-oF) and Fiber Channel.
 - Analyzed and optimized application performance by breaking down how they run against specific hardware and kernel configurations, enhancing OS and hardware efficiency.